 For the general organisation chart of Nestlé S.A., refer to page 22 of this document.
-The Group's Management structure is represented in the segmental information (refer to Note 3 of the Consolidated Financial Statements of the Nestlé Group 2009).
+The Group's Management structure is represented in the analysis by operating segments (refer to Note 3 of the 2010 Consolidated Financial Statements of the Nestlé Group).